To keep abreast of rapidly evolving regulation, companies need effective, robust and reliable governance and compliance tools in place.

-For better or worse, regulation now appears to be a growth industry.
+For better or worse, as a result of the COVID-19 pandemic, regulation now appears to be a growth industry.
 Businesses around the world are coming under the regulatory microscope – at local, national and international levels – more than ever before, with proposals for new rules, restrictions and incentives across a wide spectrum of industries.

 Public perceptions of big business have also shifted; it’s now seen as an integral part of the broader social fabric, with all the associated responsibilities this implies.
 And, finally, there’s the emerging view that regulation is necessary to lay the groundwork for certain types of beneficial commercial exchange that couldn’t otherwise take root and flourish, green energy being a prime example.

 What does this mean for your business?